marmelab/ng-admin/README.md

 Your feedback about the usage of ng-admin in your specific context is valuable, don't hesitate to [open GitHub Issues](https://github.com/marmelab/ng-admin/issues) for any problem or question you may have.

-All contributions are welcome: please send us a Pull Request for any ne feature / bug fix in your fork that you consider worth giving back.
+All contributions are welcome: please send us a Pull Request for any new feature / bug fix in your fork that you consider worth giving back.

-Also, if yuo have some experience with ng-admin, please answer questions from newcomers in any of the support channels (see above).
+Also, if you have some experience with ng-admin, please answer questions from newcomers in any of the support channels (see above).

 ### Installing Dependencies